|

 GSM carrier (such as AT&T or T-Mobile) as well as the National Geographic

-Geographic multi-country SIM card and 30 minutes of outbound calling time.
+which includes approximately 30 minutes of outbound calling time.)

 The Duet includes other features for travelers, such as